fractastical/distributed-governance/biblios/extended_states.md

-1] The original Robert Anton Wilson and Terrance McKenna McKenna era stuff which tends to be a bit vague overall despite references to machine elves and various sub-experiences, including McKenna's own chronicles of what the mushrooms told him.
+1] The original Robert Anton Wilson and Terrance McKenna era stuff which tends to be a bit vague overall despite references to machine elves and various sub-experiences, including McKenna's own chronicles of what the mushrooms told him.
 Possibly culminating with Leary and RAW's 8 Circuit model (https://en.wikipedia.org/wiki/Eight-circuit_model_of_consciousness)

 2] The works of Wasson and others. whose primary thrust was tying them back to Eleusis.
 These have relatively sparse detailed documentation.